y-a-v-a/node-gd/doc/README.md

 The above example shows how to create a JPEG and GIF file from a PNG file.

 #### gd.Image#savePng(path, level[, callback])
 Save image data as a PNG file.
 The callback will receive an error object as a parameter, only if an error occurred.
-When a callback is supplied, the image will be written asynchronously by `fs.writeFile()`, using `gd.Image#pngPtr()` to first write it to memory in the given format.
+When a callback is supplied, the image will be written asynchronously by `fs.writeFile()`, using `gd.Image#pngPtr()` to first write it to memory in the given format. `level` can be value between `0` and `9` and refers to a zlib compression level.
+A level of `-1` will let libpng12 decide what the default is.

 #### gd.Image#saveJpeg(path, quality[, callback])
 Save image data as a JPEG file.
 The callback will receive an error object as a parameter.
 Quality can be a `Number` between `0` and `100`.